Short term visitor licences

 If you visit or use your boat on our canals and rivers for a short time, you’ll need a licence.
 You can buy a short term licence at any point of the year.
 They’re for one week or one month, plus there’s a ‘30-day explorers’ visitor licence.

-Note: If you’re a club or society or you use your boat for business such as a floating café, renting it out for people to live on or holiday boats, you need a boating business licence.
+Note: If you’re a club or society or you use your boat for business such as a floating café or shop, renting it out for people to live on or holiday boats, you need a boating business licence.

 1. Our standard canals and rivers

 2. ‘Rivers only’: only covers:

 - Bow Back Rivers